Midland City Hall - 333 W. Ellsworth St. Midland, MI 48640 Phone: 989-837-3300

 visited each other's countries on several occasions to learn more

-about culture and industry.
+about each's culture and industry.
 Over the years, our communities have

 exchanged ideas and gifts to show our appreciation for one another's